tomato2718/tomato2718/README.md

 ## About me

-A backend engineer love hardcore games, sometimes dabble in frontend and infra tasks.
+A backend engineer also a hardcore gamer, sometimes dabble in frontend and infra tasks.

 Enjoys designing readable, maintainable codes, and always passionate about learning new techs ; )

 ### Language

-- **Traditional Chinese:** 👌
-- **Simplified Chinese:** 👌
+- **Mandarin:** 👌
 - **English:** 🤔
 - **Japanese:** 🤏